IPS-Eye-White

 He will eat curds and honey at the time He knows enough to refuse evil and choose good.
 "For before the boy will know enough to refuse evil and choose good, the land whose two kings you dread will be forsaken.
 (Isaiah 7:15-16 NASB)

-Footnote
+Footnote I

-Since infants carry the stain and guilt of "original sin" or the first sin ever committed, they have to be baptized to remove this sin.
+It is commonly believed that because infants carry the stain and guilt of "original sin" they have to be baptized to remove this sin.
 Should they die before baptism they are unsanctified and forever excluded from heaven.
-This of course has led to the corollary doctrine and practice of Infant Baptism, which ignores the fact that there is not a single Bible verse that commands or even implies infant baptism.
-To say nothing of the danger that multitudes of people baptized as infants could grow up thinking they are saved and on their way to Heaven, even though they have never been born again through faith in Christ.
-See Baptism (Part II deals with infant baptism)
+This of course has led to the corollary doctrine and practice of Infant Baptism, which ignores the fact that there is not a single Bible verse that commands or even implies that infants should be baptized.
+In fact the conditions for being baptized excludes infants.

 Continue On To Part II - Misused and Misinterpreted Bible Texts HERE